psidnell/ofexport/DOCUMENTATION.md

 **Restructure the data:**

-- Flatten the outport document to create a simpler document (just projects containing tasks).
+- Flatten the output document to create a simpler document (just projects containing tasks).
 - Sort tasks by date or text.
 - Eliminate empty projects/folders.
 - Organise by project or context hierarchy.